paulovcmedeiros/pyRobBot/README.md

 # pyRobBot

-A simple chatbot that uses the OpenAI API to get responses from [GPT LLMs](https://platform.openai.com/docs/models) via OpenAI API.
-Written in Python with a Web UI made with [Streamlit](https://streamlit.io).
-Can also be used directly from the terminal.
+An interface to OpenAI's [GPT large language models (LLMs)](https://platform.openai.com/docs/models) that implements:
+* A conventional chatbot that can be used either via web UI or terminal
+* A personal assistant that can actually interact with you by voice

+The package is written in Python.
+The web chatbot UI is made with [Streamlit](https://streamlit.io).

-**See and try the [demo app on Streamlit](https://pyrobbot.streamlit.app)!**
+**See and try the [demo web app on Streamlit](https://pyrobbot.streamlit.app)!**

 ## Features
 - [x] Text to speech and speech to text
-  - Talk to the assistant :)
+  - Talk to the GPT assistant!
 - [x] Web UI
   - Add/remove conversations dynamically
   - Automatic/editable conversation summary title